zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone11.md

       2. [RCODE Name] of the response is not "NoError".
       3. The AA flag is not set in the response.
       4. There is no SOA record with owner name matching the query.
-   3. From the DNS response, store the MNAME and its associated SERIAL.
+   3. From the DNS response, add the MNAME field to the *MNAME Nameserver* set.
-      1. Go to next name server IP if at least one of the following criteria is met:
-         1. If there is no MNAME record, then add name server IP to the *No MNAME Record* set.
-         2. If there is no SERIAL record, then add name server IP to the *No SERIAL Record* set.
-         3. If the name in the MNAME record is the same as *Child Zone*, then add name server IP to the *MNAME Is Zone Name* set.
+   4. From the DNS response, add the SERIAL field and name server IP address to the *SERIAL Nameservers* set.
+   5. Go to next name server.

+5. If the set *MNAME Nameserver* contains more than one element, then output *[Z11_MULTIPLE_MNAME]* with the name server IP addresses from the set, and terminate.

-   4. Send *SOA Query* to the name server in the MNAME ("MNAME Nameserver").
+6. Send *SOA Query* to the name server in *MNAME Nameserver*.
-      1. If the SOA response has [RCODE Name] "NoError" then:
+   1. If there is an SOA response, with [RCODE Name] "NoError", then:
-         1. If the AA flag is not set, then output *Z11_MNAME_NOT_AUTHORITATIVE* with name server name and IP.
+      1. If the AA flag is not set, then output *[Z11_MNAME_NOT_AUTHORITATIVE]* with name server name and IP address.
+      2. Else, add the SERIAL field to the *MNAME Nameserver* set.
-      2. Else, output *Z11_MNAME_NO_RESPONSE* with name server name and IP and go to next name server IP.
+   2. Else, output *[Z11_MNAME_NO_RESPONSE]* with name server name and IP.

-   5. Obtain the set of name server IP addresses using [Method5] ("NS IP").
-   6. For each name server in *NS IP*, send *SOA Query* to the name server and collect the response.
+7. For each SERIAL value in the *SERIAL Nameservers* do:
-      1. If there is a response, compare the SERIAL of that name server to the one from *MNAME Nameserver*.
+   1. Compare the value with the one in the *MNAME Nameserver* set.
-         1. If they match, then add name server IP to the *MNAME Is Master* set.
+      1. If it is not higher, then add name server IP address to the *MNAME Is Master* set.
-         2. Else, then add name server IP to the *MNAME Not Master* set.
+      2. Else, add name server IP address to the *MNAME Not Master* set.
-   7. Obtain the set of name server IP names using [Method2] ("Glue Names").
-      1. If *MNAME Nameserver* is not part of the *Glue Names* set for the zone, then output *Z11_MNAME_NOT_IN_GLUE*.

-5. If the set *No MNAME Record* is non-empty, then output *Z11_NO_MNAME_RECORD* with the name server IP addresses from the set.

-6. If the set *No Serial Record* is non-empty, then output *Z11_NO_SERIAL_RECORD* with the name server IP addresses from the set.

-7. If the set *MNAME Is Zone Name* is non-empty, then output *Z11_MNAME_IS_ZONE_NAME* with the name server IP addresses from the set.

 8. If the set *MNAME Not Master* is non-empty, then output *Z11_MNAME_NOT_MASTER* with the name server IP addresses from the set.

-9. If the set *MNAME Is Master* is non-empty, then output *Z11_MNAME_IS_MASTER* with the name server IP addresses from the set.
+9. If the set *MNAME Is Master* is non-empty, then:
+   1. Output *Z11_MNAME_IS_MASTER* with the name server IP addresses from the set.
+   2. Obtain the set of name server IP addresses using [Method3] ("Delegation IP").
+      1. If the MNAME in the *MNAME Nameserver* set is not part of the *Delegation IP* set for the zone, then output *[Z11_MNAME_NOT_IN_DELEGATION]*.

 ## Outcome(s)